zhangyuxuanProject/Dhis2/README.md

 Installation

 ## installation for windows
-You can find this method in Dhis2/Installation/windows.
+You can find this method in Dhis2/Installation of Dhis2/windows.

 ## installation for Linux
-You can find this method in Dhis2/Installation/Linux.
+You can find this method in Dhis2/Installation of Dhis2/Linux.